You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Christ the King, Lord of History textbook, Anne Carroll, 1994

 This course covers world history from the beginning of recorded history to the present.
 The perspective is Catholic throughout, with Biblical history skillfully interwoven with secular records in the early chapters.
 Special attention is paid to the growth of the Church and its influence in the world.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 American History